Home | News | Books | Speeches | Places | Resources | Education | Index | Search | Discussion

-Lincoln and Gettysburg HighlightsIn July of 1863 the once peaceful town of Gettysburg, Pennsylvania, erupted into a battle so intense that it resulted in more than 51,000 casualties.
+Lincoln and Gettysburg HighlightsIn July 1863 the once-peaceful town of Gettysburg, Pennsylvania, erupted into a battle so intense that it resulted in more than 51,000 casualties.
 This landmark Civil War struggle left an indelible mark on both the region and the president who came to memorialize it months later.
-That summer, local residents were thrust into the unfamiliar role of tending the wounded, burying the dead, and repairing the war-torn countryside.
+That summer, local residents were thrust into unfamiliar roles of tending the wounded, burying the dead, and repairing the war-torn countryside.

 The governor of Pennsylvania quickly assigned local attorney David Wills to create a national soldiers cemetery on the battlefield.
 Wills also arranged the cemetery's dedication, calling upon the famous orator Edward Everett to deliver the main address, and for President Lincoln to add his remarks.
 This was the occasion, then, which produced Lincoln's most famous speech.
 The brief summary below offers some highlights of events related to this pivotal event.